Editorial guide

 Section 2

-For "How to use beginner AI suggestions without turning progress into pressure", the decision gets easier when the claim stays modest.
-During a private check-in where the user wants notes without feeling scored, "How to use beginner AI suggestions without turning progress into pressure" has one practical test: whether anything changes in behavior.
-A useful answer for "How to use beginner AI suggestions without turning progress into pressure" helps the reader move from reading to one concrete app workflow before it asks for an install.
-Try the smallest version first for "How to use beginner AI suggestions without turning progress into pressure": use a tool or guide only.
+For "Progress use: beginner AI suggestions", the decision gets easier when the claim stays modest.
+During a private check-in where the user wants notes without feeling scored, "Progress use: beginner AI suggestions" has one practical test: whether anything changes in behavior.
+A useful answer for "Progress use: beginner AI suggestions" helps the reader move from reading to one concrete app workflow before it asks for an install.
+Try the smallest version first for "Progress use: beginner AI suggestions": use a tool or guide only after the actual question is clear.
+Then ask whether no-upload routine planning would reduce friction for "Progress use: beginner AI suggestions" or simply add.

 Section 3